-Most of us know that exercise is important for all aspects of our health, but the idea of getting physically fit, more than just taking a walk at lunch, can seem intimidating or downright unnecessary.
+Most of us know that exercise is important for all aspects of our health, but the idea of getting fit, more than just taking a walk at lunch; can seem intimidating or downright unnecessary.

-You might be thinking, “what kind of exercises would I need to do or how long would I need to exercise and how often”?
+You might be thinking, “what kind of exercises would I need to do or how long or often would I need to exercise”?
 If I feel fine then do I really need to “Get Fit”?

 Good questions and challenge accepted.

 Do you remember the Life Call infomercial where an elderly woman utters the now infamous phrase, “I’ve fallen and I can’t get up”?